wmeints/effective-llm-applications/manuscript/00-preface.md

   information you'll need to know to appreciate the design patterns that we cover in later chapters.

-- Chapter 3, "Getting Started with Semantic Kernel," covers Semantic Kernel, a framework from Microsoft that simplifies building applications with LLMs by providing tools, abstractions, and patterns for integrating AI capabilities into your projects.
+- Chapter 3, "Getting Started with Semantic Kernel", covers Semantic Kernel, a framework from Microsoft that simplifies building applications with LLMs by providing tools, abstractions, and patterns for integrating AI capabilities into your projects.
 This chapter walks you through setting up your development environment and creating your